madrasthemes/mas-woocommerce-brands/readme.txt

 2. Upload `mas-woocommerce-brands` to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Configure the brand attribute settings in WooCommerce > Settings > Products > Brands.

-== Contributing ==

-**Pull requests are welcome.** Please review the [guidelines for contributing](https://github.com/Transvelo/mas-woocommerce-brands/blob/master/contributing.md) and [code of conduct](https://github.com/Transvelo/mas-woocommerce-brands/blob/master/code_of_conduct.md) before contributing to this repository.